 Mary Neville, Lady Dacre; Gregory Fiennes, 10th Baron Dacre

-1 of 4 portraits of Mary Neville, Lady Dacre
+1 portrait of Mary Neville, Lady Dacre

 - Tudor and Jacobean Portraits Database